IDEAS AND LINKS FOR TEACHING ENGLISH AND SOCIETY (GOVERNMENT)

-Schools of Thought which appeared in the 'Australian' magazine on January 25, 2014, tells the truth about public vs private education, for once.
-It's parents who most influence the outcome of education, with good solid support for their children and clear aspirations for the future.
-There is systematic undermining of the public education system because public education is expensive.
-If it is privatised the government just have to supply money without responsibility.
+Schools of Thought appeared in the 'Australian' magazine on January 25, 2014, and tells the truth about public vs private education, for once.
+It is parents who most influence the outcome of education, with good solid support for their children and clear aspirations for the future.
+There is a systematic undermining of the public education system in Australia, because it is expensive.
+If it is privatised, the government supply money without responsibility.
 It sickens me to hear parents and the media talking about the cost of a "good" education when referring to private schools, as if it is not possible to have a "good" education at public high schools.
 Support the public system.
 Use any money you save, on travel, newspapers and books to widen the minds of your children.

 Much grammar on the internet is being explained by teachers of English as a foreign language, and it can seem overly